A new space for chamber music in the Southern Alps

 From a place of integrity.

-First and foremost, our decision-making is guided by what is best for our art, our musicians and our community.
+First and foremost, our decision-making is guided by what is best for our art, our community and our cultural context.

 Driven by a passion for the arts.